mmadmac/Unity-Editor-Visual-Dialog-Creator/README.md

 Random
 Sprite

-27 DEC.- Now we can control Sprites
+27 DEC.- We can control Sprites.
+31 DEC.- Added Sound and Music support.